shotgunsoftware/tk-core/docs/initializing.rst

 Distributed configurations
 ==========================

+Distributed configurations are defined as Pipeline Configurations inside Shotgun.
-To create a distributed configuration manually go into Shotgun and create a **Shotgun Pipeline Configuration entity** for your project.
-At startup, this is detected by the Bootstrap API which will automatically manage your local configuration on disk, ensuring that you have all the right dependencies needed to run the configuration.
+At startup, these is detected by the Bootstrap API which will automatically manage your local configuration and resources on disk, ensuring that you have all the right apps, engines and other dependencies needed to run the configuration.
 This is a decentralized workflow where each user will automatically caches all necessary runtime components locally.

 .. image:: ./resources/initializing/distributed_config.png
     :width: 700px
     :align: center

+.. note:: To create a distributed configuration, manually go into Shotgun and create
+    a **Shotgun Pipeline Configuration entity** for your project.
+For more information, see :ref:`automatically_managed_pcs`.

 Centralized configurations
 ==========================

-Via Toolkit's **project setup** system (the project setup wizard or the ``tank setup_project`` command), you create a centralized Toolkit configuration in a specific location on disk.
-After project setup, you manually manage the configuration, typically via the ``tank`` command.
+Centralized configurations are installed into a specific disk location, usually on a shared storage, and accessed by all users.
 All users who want to access to the configuration need to be able to access its shared location on disk.

 .. image:: ./resources/initializing/shared_config.png
     :width: 700px
     :align: center

+These configurations are created using Toolkit's **project setup** system (either the Shotgun Desktop project setup wizard or the ``tank setup_project`` command).
+After project setup, the configuration is manually managed, typically via the ``tank`` command.

 .. _upload_config_to_shotgun: